KenKoba2119/KenKoba2119.github.io/pages/publications.md

 # Publications

 ## **Refereed Papers and Proceedings**.
+1. Y. Hikima, K. Kobayashi, A. Tanaka, A. Sannai, and N. Hamada:
+**Stochastic Gradient Descent for Bézier Simplex Representation of Pareto Set in Multi-Objective Optimization**.
+Proceedings of the 28th International Conference on Artificial Intelligence and Statistics (in press).
 1. S. Koguchi, K. Nakata, K. Kobayashi, K. Kawakami, T. Nakajima, and K. Kratzer:
 **Online joint optimization of sponsored search ad bid amounts and product prices on E-commerce**.
-Proceedings of the 14th International Conference on Operations Research and Enterprise Systems, (in press).
+Proceedings of the 14th International Conference on Operations Research and Enterprise Systems (in press).
 1. A. Suzuki, K. Kobayashi, K. Nakata, Y. Kurume, N. Sawasaki, and Y. Sasamoto:
 **Decision diagram optimization for allocating patients to medical diagnosis**.
-Operations Research 2024 Proceedings, (in press).
+Operations Research 2024 Proceedings (in press).
 1. N. Nishimura, K. Kobayashi, and K. Nakata:
 **Balancing immediate revenue and future off-policy evaluation in coupon allocation**.
 Proceedings of the 21st Pacific Rim International Conference on Artificial Intelligence, (2024), 422--428.